Copyright © Scenic City Fishing Charters, Inc.. All rights reserved.

 Can we keep the fish we catch?

-Our dedicated bass guides encourage the release of ALL bass.
-Keeping catfish, crappie, bluegill or other legal species is no problem.
+Our dedicated bass fishing guides request the release of ALL bass.
+Our catfish guides, who occasionally run live bait bass/catfish combo trips, allow the keeping of legal-sized bass.
+Keeping catfish, crappie, bluegill or other legal species is always allowed.
 However, we do NOT clean fish.
 Any fish you keep, you are responsible for caring for.
 We ask folks who want to keep fish to bring an ice chest (or two) with ice.
 We keep fish in a livewell while we are fishing and then will put them in your cooler for transport home.
-Return to Questions
+Occasionally individuals don't bring ice chests large enough to hold all the fish they choose to put in our livewell.
+Please don't let that happen to you.Return to Questions